What Are Running Lights on a Car

 This is one of the most common problems.
 If only one side is out, it usually points to a specific issue with that light.

-- Corrosion: If the connector is corroded, it can prevent the bulb from getting power.
-Cleaning the contacts might solve the problem.
+• Corrosion: If the connector is corroded, it can prevent the bulb from getting power.
+Cleaning the contacts and coating them with dielectric grease can solve the problem.

 Running Lights Not Turning On Automatically